-The number is relative frequency of the query result divided by relative size of the particular text type.
-It can be interpreted as “how much more/less often is the result of the query in this text type in comparison to the whole corpus”.
-Higher frequency means higher value, bigger text type size means lower value.
+The number is the relative frequency of the query result divided by the relative size of the particular text type.
+It can be interpreted as how much more/less frequent is the result of the query in this text type compared to the whole corpus.

-E.g. The word ‘test‘ has 2000 hits in the corpus.
-400 of them are in the text type “Spoken” and this text type represents 10 % of the corpus.
-Then the Relative Text Type frequency will be (400 / 2000) / 0.1 = 200 % and it means ‘test’ is twice as common in “Spoken” than in the whole corpus.
+The word ‘test‘ has 2000 hits in the corpus.
+400 of them are in the text type “Spoken” and “Spoken” represents 10 % of the corpus.
+Then the Relative Text Type frequency will be (400 / 2000) / 0.1 = 2, which means that ‘test’ is twice as common in “Spoken” than in the whole corpus.
 For the result in percentage (as it is in the interface), this number needs to be multiplied by 100.